-What Happens During Counseling Sessions at Family Connections Therapy?
+What Happens During Individual Therapy at Family Connections Therapy?

-Every person’s therapy needs will be different, and our clinicians are knowledgeable and experienced enough to offer therapy services that are completely personalized for you.
-Our therapists are trained in different specialty approaches and therapy styles that we use to address almost any situation you may be struggling with.
+Every person’s therapy needs will be different.
+Our clinicians are knowledgeable and experienced enough to offer individual therapy services that are completely personalized for you.
+Our San Diego therapists are trained in different specialty approaches and therapy styles that we use to address almost any situation you may be struggling with.
 Some of our treatment approaches include:

 - Attachment-Based Adult Therapy

 - Dialectical Behavioral (DBT)